-289. Meaning of construction work
+289 Meaning of "construction work"

-- (1) In this Chapter, construction work means any work carried out in connection with the construction, alteration, conversion, fitting-out, commissioning, renovation, repair, maintenance, refurbishment, demolition, decommissioning or dismantling of a structure. - (2) Without limiting subregulation (1), construction work includes the following: - (a) any installation or testing carried out in connection with an activity referred to in subregulation (1); - (b) the removal from the workplace of any product or waste resulting from demolition; - (c) the prefabrication or testing of elements, at a place specifically established for the construction work, for use in construction work; - (d) the assembly of prefabricated elements to form a structure, or the disassembly of prefabricated elements forming part of a structure; - (e) the installation, testing or maintenance of an essential service in relation to a structure; - (f) any work connected with an excavation; - (g) any work connected with any preparatory work or site preparation (including landscaping as part of site preparation) carried out in connection with an activity referred to in subregulation (1); - (h) an activity referred to in subregulation (1), that is carried out on, under or near water, including work on buoys and obstructions to navigation. - (3) In this Chapter, construction work does not include any of the following: - (a) the manufacture of plant; - (b) the prefabrication of elements, other than at a place specifically established for the construction work, for use in construction work; - (c) the construction or assembly of a structure that once constructed or assembled is intended to be transported to another place; - (d) testing, maintenance or repair work of a minor nature carried out in connection with a structure; - (e) mining or the exploration for or extraction of minerals.
+- (1) In this Chapter, construction work means any work carried out in connection with the construction, alteration, conversion, fitting-out, commissioning, renovation, repair, maintenance, refurbishment, demolition, decommissioning or dismantling of a structure. - (2) Without limiting subclause (1), construction work includes the following- - (a) any installation or testing carried out in connection with an activity referred to in subclause (1), - (b) the removal from the workplace of any product or waste resulting from demolition, - (c) the prefabrication or testing of elements, at a place specifically established for the construction work, for use in construction work, - (d) the assembly of prefabricated elements to form a structure, or the disassembly of prefabricated elements forming part of a structure, - (e) the installation, testing or maintenance of an essential service in relation to a structure, - (f) any work connected with an excavation, - (g) any work connected with any preparatory work or site preparation (including landscaping as part of site preparation) carried out in connection with an activity referred to in subclause (1), - (h) an activity referred to in subclause (1), that is carried out on, under or near water, including work on buoys and obstructions to navigation. - (3) In this Chapter, construction work does not include any of the following- - (a) the manufacture of plant, - (b) the prefabrication of elements, other than at a place specifically established for the construction work, for use in construction work, - (c) the construction or assembly of a structure that once constructed or assembled is intended to be transported to another place, - (d) testing, maintenance or repair work of a minor nature carried out in connection with a structure,